-This book is in part the result of numerous archaeological fieldwork and research expeditions, mostly in Italy, Germany, Greece, Scandinavia, the U.K and Egypt, a number of which were funded by grants from the University of Oxford.
-In Hawaii, she has arranged archaeoastronomical field trips for her students featuring Polynesian celestial navigation in Hawaiian voyaging canoes, stargazing at the summit of Mauna Kea, and visits to ancient Hawaiian navigational heiaus (temples).
+The Author has visited a great many of the sites referred to in her book personally.
+Archaeoastronomy through the Ages is based upon experience and insights gained though numerous archaeological fieldwork and research expeditions, mostly funded by grants from the University of Oxford.
+These expeditions were made primarily in Italy, Germany, Greece, Scandinavia, the U.K, and Egypt.
+In regard to the Polynesian content, in Hawai`i, Fenner has arranged archaeoastronomical research expeditions and field trips for her colleagues and students featuring Polynesian celestial navigation in Hawaiian voyaging canoes, stargazing at the summit of Mauna Kea, and visits to remote and ancient Hawaiian navigational heiaus (temples).

-Fenner entered Barry University as part of an early admission program at the age of 16, and obtained a bachelors degree in history and English literature with a minor in religion.
-She did her graduate work in classical archaeology and ancient languages at Florida State University and the University of Oxford in England.
-At Oxford, Fenner did archaeological research on ancient art and iconography, Greek vases, the Oxyrhynchus papyri of Egypt, and archaic and classical sculpture and architecture, under the supervision of Sir John Boardman.
+Fenner entered Barry University as part of an early admission program at the age of 16, and obtained a Bachelors degree in history and English literature, with a minor in religion.
+She did her graduate work at Florida State University in Tallahassee, Florida, U.S.A. and the University of Oxford in England.
+Fenner did archaeological research on ancient art, languages, and science, the Oxyrhynchus papyri of Egypt, archaic and classical sculpture and architecture, especially temple architecture, and ancient Greek vases of all styles and time periods.
+She also explored minor arts, such as the study of seals, gems, and numismatics.
+Her specialty is iconography, the same as that of her former supervisor at Oxford, Sir John Boardman.
 While at Oxford, Fenner served as the aerobics instructor for the Oxford Rowing Team.
-Currently, Fenner manages the Oxford Alumni Society for the Hawaiian Islands which has occasional social events on various islands.
+Currently, Fenner manages the Oxford Alumni Society for the Hawaiian Islands, which has occasional social events on various islands.

-While in Hawai`i, Fenner has acted as choreographer for a group of Italian Renaissance Court dancers, the Dancers del Vulcano Impetuoso, who have performed at Kilauea Theatre and for the "Shakespeare in the Park" production of Much Ado about Nothing..
-She has taught Renaissance dance at the University of Hawai`i and has given Middle Eastern Dance seminars for the Volcano Art Center and the Naniloa Resort.
-She also has sung for various choral groups such as the Chamber Singers and the ancient music group, Mirth and Merriment.
+While in Hawai`i, Fenner has acted as choreographer for a group of Italian Renaissance court dancers, the Dancers del Vulcano Impetuoso, who have performed at Kilauea Theatre and for the "Shakespeare in the Park" production of Much Ado about Nothing..
+She has taught Renaissance dance at the the University of Hawai`i Community College, and has given Middle Eastern Dance seminars for the Volcano Art Center and the Naniloa Resort.
+Fenner has sung for various choral groups such as the Chamber Singers and the ancient music group, Mirth and Merriment.